sudo-apt-wabbe/sudo-apt-wabbe/README.md

 I enjoy transforming random ideas into real projects, even when they start as a joke and somehow turn into actual code.
-Even if it was initially just a joke, I dedicate myself to turning the idea into a worthy project.=
+Even if it was initially just a joke, I dedicate myself to turning the idea into a worthy project.

 ## Technologies